 This post tells the story of something I coped with long before I discovered Muay Thai.
-It talks about what triggered my eating disorder, how it progressed, how I eventually pulled myself out of it and things I’m still realising about it now.
-It’s a long one, so bear with me.
+Here, I wrote about what my experience with an eating disorder, what triggered it, how it progressed, and how I eventually pulled myself out of it.

 How it Began

 In 2006, I began my first year of university, studying Enterprise in Product Design at the University of Portsmouth.
-As most freshers do, I gained a fair amount of weight during that year.
+Like many first-year students, I gained a fair amount of weight during that year.

-After the Christmas break, I went back to university with a vehement desire to lose the extra weight that I’d gained.
-Having never been into sports or exercise of any kind, I wasn’t quite sure what to do with the activity aspect.
-I began by taking up swimming a few days a week, a reasonable starting point for someone like myself.
-I was quite responsible with my eating habits and adopted a much healthier diet than I had previously and after just one week, I saw a significant change in my body.
-My boyfriend at the time, who lived in my hometown and visited me on the weekends, commented on how much better I looked and spurred me on to keep going with it.
-I then joined the gym with my housemate.
+I returned to university with a vehement desire to lose the extra weight.
+However, having never been into sports or exercise of any kind, I wasn’t quite sure how to do that.
+I began by taking up swimming a few days a week and adopted a much healthier diet, and after just one week, saw a significant change in my body.
+My boyfriend at the time commented on how much “better” he thought I looked and spurred me on to keep going with it.
+To take things to the next level, I then joined the gym with my housemate.
 This was my first experience with any kind of exercise apart from P.E classes at school, which I was always terrible at.
-My only memories of those classes involve hiding at the back, hoping to avoid any attention or participation.
+My only memories of those classes involve hiding at the back, avoiding any attention or participation.
 As a painfully shy child and teenager, I hated having to get up in front of people and do anything, let alone sports, something I was never any good at.
 At the gym, none of that mattered.
 No one would be looking at me there and I was too determined to change my body to care if they had been.
 My housemate absolutely hated exercise of any kind and had to force herself to go at all.
 I, on the other hand, threw myself into it completely.

 The Downward Spiral

-With my new lifestyle of eating healthily and going to the gym regularly, I was making positive changes and very quickly got down to my original size.
+With my new eating and exercise habits, I was making positive changes and very quickly got down to my original size.

 At first, the reaction to this was good.
 I liked the changes that I was seeing in my body and the comments I was getting from people.
-After time, I almost became addicted to them.
-I would obsessively weigh myself, look in the mirror and pore over my body each day, checking to see how much smaller I had gotten.
+After a while, I almost became addicted to them.
+I would obsessively weigh myself, look in the mirror and pore over my body each day, checking to see how much smaller I’d become.
 Despite already reaching my goal of losing the extra weight I’d gained, I saw no reason to stop there.
 I wanted to take it as far as I could.

-When my housemate had given up on her gym habit like most people do with new year’s resolutions, I was becoming increasingly engulfed by mine.
-Having no real knowledge of proper exercise meant that I went into it very irresponsibly.
+While my housemate quickly gave up on her new year’s resolution of exercising, I was becoming increasingly engulfed by mine.
+Having no real knowledge of proper exercise meant that I went into this totally irresponsibly.
 I’ve always been a creature of habit and this attribute was the driving force in the escalation of my problem.

 As my eating habits grew more concerning, my obsession with exercise intensified.
 I was trying to eat as little as possible while exercising as much as possible.
 It became almost like a challenge, a competition with myself to see how little I could survive on.
 This included keeping a food diary.
-Having to document my intake forced me to think about it even more, making me less likely to eat.
+Having to document my intake forced me to think about it even more, and that made me less likely to eat.
 At the time, I considered this to be a good thing.
 As I scrutinized everything that I ate, I tried to reduce my intake more and more, searching for the lowest-calorie foods possible.
-Those were the only ones that I would allow myself to eat.
-Looking back, it’s difficult to fathom how I managed to get through the day at all, let alone while completing the ridiculous workouts that they involved.
+Looking back, it’s difficult to fathom how I managed to get through the day at all, let alone the ridiculous workouts that they involved.
 I know now that it was because I was mentally unwell.
-I would ignore my body’s needs, restricting my intake as much as I could because I associated food an body image so closely with self-worth and esteem.
-Eating made me experience harmful, negative emotions and thoughts about myself, and I seemed to find more comfort in restricting and punishing myself at the time.
-When I did eat, I would have miso soup, an apple or half a can of tuna to curb my hunger, nothing with the nutritional value that my body needed.
+I would ignore my body’s needs, restricting my intake as much as I could because I associated food and body image so closely with self-worth and esteem.
+Eating made me experience harmful, negative emotions and thoughts about myself, and I seemed to find more comfort in punishing myself at the time.
+When I did eat, I would have miso soup, an apple or half a can of tuna to curb my hunger — never allowing myself to get nutrients my body needed.

-My friends were baffled when I turned down food offers and invitations to eat out.
-As time went on, it started to become impossible to hide my condition and friends and family became concerned.
 On one occasion, after going swimming with my mum and sister, I passed out in the changing room.
 My sister, on the other side of the door, shouted for me to let her in.
 I immediately stood back up and adamantly denied having ever passed out at all.
-She responded with a sharp determination in her voice, informing me that I had in fact collapsed twice, as she had seen me through the gap under the door and had heard everything.
-I quietly accepted what had happened and admitted that I had only eaten a single banana that day, after which we headed home.
-When we got there, the story was relayed to my dad, to which he responded with great concern.
-My dad doesn’t say much in terms of words, but the worry he felt was conveyed by his eyes and the tone of his voice.
+She responded with a sharp determination in her voice, informing me that I had in fact collapsed twice, as she’d seen me through the gap under the door and had heard everything.
+I quietly accepted what had happened and admitted that I’d only eaten a single banana that day, and we headed home.
+When we got there, the story was relayed to my dad, and he responded with great concern.
+My dad is a man of few words, but the worry he felt was conveyed by his eyes and the tone of his voice.
 It was then that I thought that I might have a slight problem, maybe.
 On another occasion, just before my third year at university, I was clothes shopping with my mum.
-She accompanied me to the fitting room and helped me try on some things, at which point she looked at me and said ‘Emma, please stop losing weight‘.
+She accompanied me to the fitting room and helped me try on some things, at which point she looked at me and pleaded ‘Emma, please stop losing weight‘.
 I brushed it off, telling her that I still had a way to go and that I wasn’t quite happy with my body yet.
 She dropped the subject, knowing it was a lost cause.

 I continued with the starvation and over-exercise, but of course, this kind of behaviour was impossible to keep up.
 After the restriction and deprivation, came the binge-eating.